Tangerine (film): Plot

 Transgender sex worker Sin-Dee Rella, who has just finished a 28-day jail sentence, meets her friend Alexandra, another trans sex worker, at a donut shop in Hollywood on Christmas Eve.
-Alexandra reveals that Sin-Dee's boyfriend and pimp Chester has been cheating on her with a cisgender woman.
+Alexandra reveals that Sin-Dee's boyfriend and pimp Chester has been cheating on her with a transgender woman who has had bottom surgery.
 Sin-Dee storms out to search the neighborhood for Chester and the woman.

-Alexandra hands out flyers for her musical performance that evening, and argues with a client who refuses to pay; their argument is broken up by the police.
+Alexandra hands out flyers for her musical performance that evening and argues with a client who refuses to pay; their argument is broken up by the police.
 Razmik, an Armenian cab driver, picks up a prostitute, but ejects her from his cab when he discovers she is not transgender.
-He meets Alexandra and fellates her in a car wash, then goes home to eat Christmas dinner with his family.
+He meets Alexandra and fellates her in a car wash, then goes home to eat Christmas Eve dinner with his family.
 Alexandra goes to the bar for her performance, but no customers have arrived.

 Sin-Dee finds the woman she is looking for, Dinah, at a brothel in a motel.
 She hauls her onto a bus to find Chester.
 Dinah taunts her for believing she is Chester's only girlfriend.
 Sin-Dee realizes she is late for Alexandra's performance and drags Dinah there instead.
 She reconciles with Dinah as they smoke crystal meth in the bar bathroom, and Sin-Dee applies Dinah's make-up.
 Alexandra performs to a mostly empty bar.

 Razmik leaves his family to attend Alexandra's performance, saying he has to work, but discovers he is too late and searches for Sin-Dee.
 Suspicious, his mother-in-law, Ashken, hails another Armenian cab driver, Karo.
 The driver knows about Razmik's interests, and while initially hesitant, Karo agrees to help her track down Razmik.

 Sin-Dee, Alexandra and Dinah go to the donut shop, where Sin-Dee confronts Chester.
 He insists Dinah means nothing to him and reveals that he and Sin-Dee are engaged.
-Razmik arrives to solicit Sin-Dee, but he is followed by his mother-in-law.
-Ashken at first thinks Razmik's secret is that he is smoking marijuana, but Chester accidentally explains that he only has sex with prostitutes.
+Razmik arrives to buy sex from Sin-Dee, but he is followed by his mother-in-law.
+Ashken at first thinks Razmik's secret is that he is smoking marijuana, but Chester explains that he has sex with prostitutes.
 She calls Razmik's wife, who arrives with their infant daughter.
-An argument between the eight escalates until the shop owner kicks them out.
+An argument among the eight escalates until the shop owner kicks them out.
 Razmik's wife is upset, but she tells her mother to mind her own business.
 He and his family go back to their apartment.
 Dinah walks back to the brothel but is told there is no room for her.

 Outside the donut shop, Chester tells Sin-Dee that he also slept with Alexandra.
 Hurt, Sin-Dee leaves and tries to pick up some clients; they throw urine in her face and drive away shouting transphobic slurs.
-Alexandra takes Sin-Dee to a laundromat to clean her clothes and wig, and gives her her own wig to wear while they wait.
+Alexandra takes Sin-Dee to a laundromat to clean her clothes and wig, and gives Sin-Dee her own wig to wear while they wait.